 Levelized Cost of Energy (\$/MWh).
-An estimate of the cost per unit of energy for a resource over its productive lifetime, and includes fixed costs, and variable costs such as variable O&M and fuel commodity costs under an assumed capacity factor.
+An estimate of the cost per unit of energy for a resource over its productive lifetime, including fixed costs, and, under an assumed capacity factor, variable costs such as variable O&M and fuel commodity costs.